Leadership in Energy and Environmental Design (LEED) Standards

 The Smithsonian's National Zoo strives to be a conservation leader in everyday Zoo operations and new facilities, including employing recycling technologies, using alternative energy, establishing environmentally sound practices and using environmentally sustainable materials.

 Sustainable design practices abound in Elephant Trails facilities.
-The buildings are designed to meet the LEED (Leadership in Energy & Environmental Design) Gold certification—an internationally recognized green building certification system.
+The buildings are LEED (Leadership in Energy & Environmental Design) gold certified—an internationally recognized green building certification system.

 Elephant Barn green features include: